 - A ring of toadstools on the lawn when there is enough moisture

 - One or more rings of deep green, lush looking grass

 - Areas of dead / yellowed grass or bare soil between the lush

-What causes fairy rings to appear?
+What causes fairy rings in lawns?